barumau/pandunia/docs/en/K-kurse.md

 2. un kupa no hali.
 3. du gau no yam supa.
 4. ho no have gau e mau. / ho have no gau e no mau.
-5. shef yam cha ama no kafe.
+5. cef yam ca ama no kafe.
 6. mama have no gau ama du mau.